lucasrcosta/facebook-js-ads-sdk/README.md

 #### CRUD operations

 Most of Facebook's Objects can perform Create, Read, Update, and Delete operations.
-Enums such as `Fields` and other constants are provided by the classes to improve maintainability.
+Enums such as `Field` and other constants are provided by the classes to improve maintainability.

 ##### Create